Cancers sometimes come back

-Chemotherapy drugs have their limits too.
+Chemotherapy and biological therapy drugs have their limits too.
 Some can cause problems with the heart, liver, lungs or kidneys, so the dosage has to be carefully calculated.

 These days many cancers are cured.
 But some cancers can come back many years after they have first been treated.
 So you may find your doctor very unwilling to use the word 'cure' even though there is no sign that you have any cancer left.
 Your cancer will be said to be in remission.
 This means there is no sign of cancer in your body.
 If there are any cancer cells left